top of page

 Understanding these origins helps explain why some people find it easier to trust themselves, while others look outward for guidance.

 Recognising your current tendency is the first step to change.
-Here are some common signs of an external locus of evaluation:
+Here are some common signs of an external focus:

-If these sound familiar, you might benefit from strengthening your internal locus of evaluation.
+If these sound familiar, you might benefit from strengthening your internal focus.

-Building a stronger internal locus of evaluation offers many advantages:
+Building a stronger internal focus offers many advantages:

 Trusting your own judgment reduces anxiety about others’ opinions.